openeuler-mirror/community/en/command.md

                 /approve cancel
             </td>
             <td>
-                Adds or removes the 'approved' label which is typically used to gate merging.
+                Adds or removes the `approved` label which is typically used to gate merging.
             </td>
             <td>
                 Collaborators on the repository.